 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
-The installation of additional GFCI protection in the garage, bathrooms and exterior receptacles is recommended.
+GFCI protected receptacles were found in the bathrooms, kitchen, garage and exterior.